leonardogazio/mars-rover-navigation/README.md

 A unit-test in order to guarantee code consistence was written in /rover package, testing ParseFile function with various success and error test cases implemented in a table test.

-To run unit-tests, just type "make unit-test" command in terminal at the repository root folder.
+To run unit-tests, just type <b>make unit-test</b> command in terminal at the repository root folder.

 The Rover core testing implementation is located in file <a href="https://github.com/leonardogazio/mars_rover_navigation/blob/develop/rover/rover_test.go">rover_test.go</a> into /rover package